Apress/pro-asp.net-core-6/typos.md

 ---

+On page 617, the paragraph that follows the figure contains this sentence:

+>   There are two ways to solve this problem.
+The first is...

+The following text doesn't make it clear that the second way to solve this problem is to use the `IsSectionDefined` method, which is desribed in the Testing for Layout Sections section.

+(Thanks to Jiong Hui Luo for reporting this problem)

+---

 **Chapter 23**

 The text before Listing 23-6 should make it clear that the routing pattern must be used in conjunction with the parameters defined by the `OnGet` method.